nnja/pycon_pybadge_2020/README.md

 ### Easter Egg

-There's an surprise easter egg hidden in the code.
+There's a surprise easter egg hidden in the code.
 Can you find it? 🥚📎✨

 ## CircuitPython and Libraries